QF 2-pounder naval gun

-Predecessors - Boer War and the Great War
+Predecessors – Boer War and the Great War

 QF 1 pounder

 The first gun to be called a pom-pom was the 37 mm Nordenfelt-Maxim or "QF 1-pounder" introduced during the Second Boer War, the smallest artillery piece of that war.
 It fired a shell 1 lb in weight accurately over a distance of 3000 yd.
 The barrel was water-cooled, and the shells were belt-fed from a 25-round fabric belt.
 This "auto cannon" fired explosive rounds (smokeless ammunition) at 450 rounds per minute.
 The Boers used them against the British, who, seeing their utility, bought guns from Vickers, which had acquired Maxim-Nordenfelt in 1897.
 During the First World War, it was used in the trenches of the Western Front against aircraft.

-QF 1½ pounder
+QF -pounder

 The first naval pom-pom was the QF 1.5-pdr Mark I, a piece with a calibre of 37 mm and a barrel 43 calibres long.
-This was tested in the Arethusa-class light cruisers HMS Arethusa and Undaunted but did not enter full service, being replaced instead by a larger weapon, the QF 2-pdr Mark II (see below).
+This was tested in the Arethusa-class light cruisers HMS Arethusa and Undaunted but did not enter full service, being replaced instead by a larger weapon, the QF 2-pdr Mark II.